Windos/windos.github.io/_posts/2017-09-26-recurrence-pattern.md

 ```

 This job will run every Friday from now on.
 By testing the recurrence pattern
-within the script file, it won't actual run the report until the 13th of October
+within the script file, it won't actually run the report until the 13th of October
 given that that will be the second Friday of that month.

 ### Wrap up